DKioroglou/dnres-cli/README.md

 * Checks for errors in `config.ini`
 * Builds structure and database if they don't exist.
-* Prints stored pyhton objects and files.
+* Prints stored python objects and files.

 ## Print contents of stored data